pleabargain/storyboard/word_lists/list_subordinating_conjunctions.md

-though
+after
 although
+as if
+as long as
+as much as
+as soon as
+as though
+assuming that
+because
+before
+by the time
+even if
 even though
-while
+how
 if
-only if
-unless
-until
-provided that
-assuming that
-even if
 in case (that)
+in order (that)
 lest
-than
-rather than
-whether
-as much as
-whereas
-after
-as long as
-as soon as
-before
-by the time
 now that
 once
+only if
+provided that
+rather than
 since
+so that
+than
+that
+though
 till
+unless
 until
+what
+whatever
 when
 whenever
-while
-because
-since
-so that
-in order (that)
-why
-that
-what
-whatever
+where
+whereas
+whereverwhether
 which
 whichever
+while
 who
 whoever
 whom
 whomever
 whose
-how
-as though
-as if
-where
-wherever
+why